 Drink only safe water, including bottled water or water you've boiled or disinfected yourself.
 Use bottled water even to brush your teeth.

 Hot beverages are generally safe, as are canned or bottled drinks, but wipe the outside before you open them.
 Don't add ice to your drinks unless you made it yourself using safe water.

 - Eat food that's completely cooked and hot and avoid street vendor food, if possible.
 If you do buy a meal from a street vendor, make sure it's cooked in your presence and served hot.

 - Avoid sushi, as well as raw or improperly cooked fish and seafood of any kind.

 - Stick to fruits and vegetables that you can peel yourself, such as bananas, oranges and avocados.
 Stay away from salads and fruits that can't be peeled, such as grapes and berries.

-A few countries offer oral vaccines as well.
+Several other countries offer oral vaccines as well.
 Contact your doctor or local office of public health for more information about these vaccines.
-Keep in mind that no country requires immunization against cholera as a condition for entry.
+Even with the vaccine, it's important to take the above precautions to prevent cholera.